BumminZ/leet-code/README.md

-# leet-code
+# Leetcode Solution

+## Description

-Leet code solution for JS and Rust.
+Beginner leet code solution for JS and Rust.

+## Solution

+Each solution is under respective branches.

+### Javascript Solution

+Check under js branch for the solution.

+### Rust Solution

+Check under rust branch for the solution.